deepali04/LZW-Compression/README.md

 # Data Structure
 ~~~
-HashMap data structure is used to implement the algorithm and it contains the ASCII characters as KEY along with its ascii value as VALUE for encoding and vice versa in case of decoding.
+HashMap data structure is used to implement the algorithm and it contains the ASCII characters as KEY along with its ASCII value as VALUE for encoding and vice versa in case of decoding.
 ~~~

 # Syntax: